thetanz/smp-docs/docs/Update.md

 **Note: You do not need to perform this update if version 1.4.10.0 or higher is installed.**

 The animation below shows you the steps described above.
-[Please email us if you require any further assistance](mailto:hello.d365@theta.co.nz?subject=Subscription%20Management%20Assistance%20Required)
+[Please reach out to us if you require any further assistance.](mailto:hello.d365@theta.co.nz?subject=Subscription%20Management%20Assistance%20Required)

 ![](./images/UpdateSubscriptionManagement.gif)